Early Pregnancy Symptoms: Vaginal Changes

 Known as Chadwick's sign, the colour change is simply the result of an increased blood flow in the area.

-Your cervix and vagina will also be softer than normal (Goodells sign) and you may notice that you have a thick, creamy coloured discharge.
-This is all perfectly normal and to be expected.
-However, If you experience any itching, pain, bleeding or have a strong smelling discharge you should see your gp as you may be suffering from thrush or another pregnancy-related problem which needs to be checked out.
+However, If you experience any itching, pain, bleeding or have a strong smelling discharge you should see your doctor as you may be suffering from thrush or another pregnancy-related problem which needs to be checked out.